freelancephp/Email-Encoder-Bundle/README.md

 Email Encoder Bundle
 ====================

-> **_From 13 March 2019 this WordPress plugin has been taken over by WebFactory.
+> **_From March 13, 2019 this WordPress plugin has been taken over by other developers.
 Take a look at the [plugin page on wordpress.org](https://wordpress.org/plugins/email-encoder-bundle/)  to follow future updates._**

 ---